gbeced/basana/docs/index.rst

 * External integrations, where you'll find support for live trading at `Binance <https://www.binance.com/>`_ and `Bitstamp <https://www.bitstamp.net/>`_ crypto currency exchanges.

 Basana doesn't ship with technical indicators.
-The examples take advantage of `TALIpp <https://github.com/nardew/talipp>`_ which is a good fit for event driven and real time applications, but you're free to use any other library that you prefer.
+The `examples at GitHub <https://github.com/gbeced/basana/tree/master/samples>`_ take advantage of `TALIpp <https://github.com/nardew/talipp>`_ which is a good fit for event driven and real time applications, but you're free to use any other library that you prefer.

 Check out the :doc:`quickstart` section for further information, including how to :ref:`install <quickstart_installation>` the package, do a :ref:`backtest <quickstart_backtesting>` and :ref:`live trade <quickstart_livetrading>`.